voodooEntity/gits/README.md

 ## Roadmap
 Right now im at a point of major restructuring.
-GITS, which initially started as a standalone database (SlingshotDB) and transformed into a library, is undergoing a probably final big restructuring.
+GITS, which initially started as a standalone database (SlingshotDB) and transformed into a library - is undergoing a probably final big restructuring.

 While in its initial form GITS was planned as one big storage, the library has been adjusted to provide as many storages as you need as part of the Restructuring Part 1.
 In this step the original form of persistence (custom) has been kicked out.
 While the persistence was working fine, keeping it up to date turned out to be to much of a "sideproject" that i decided to remove it.

-Instead work towards an implementation that allows storages like mysql, pgsql etc to be used by a simple plugin system - this will be part of Restructuring Part 2.
+Instead, work towards an implementation that allows storages like mysql, pgsql etc to be used by a simple plugin system - this will be part of Restructuring Part 2.
 These two major steps in reforming GITS should allow it to be even more modular and finally simplify the "interface" on how to be used.

 These two Restructuring projects are priority above other optimizations.